isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - accordion:
     letter: a
     data:
-    - title: Important Info
-      content: |
-        The Multi-Ministry Taskforce noted that it may be very hard for couples holding their weddings this Sunday, 16 May 2021, to make changes to their plans.
-Hence, the Government will allow a special arrangement for couples with wedding receptions on 16 May 2021 to proceed with their receptions but subject to the conditions that only up to 100 attendees are allowed and that all unvaccinated attendees must undergo Pre-event Testing (PET).
-Guests can be seated in tables of up to 5 persons.
-Safe management measures such as safe distancing and zoning rules, still apply.

     - title: If my wedding reception is held right after my solemnisation, how many attendees can I have?
       content: |
         If the solemnization is back-to-back with the F&B reception, the entire event (solemnization and reception) is subject to an overall cap of 100 persons (with PET for all), limited to the same guests, and subject to the safe capacity of the venue.